JohnMurray/johnmurray_io/_posts/2012-07-11-Geofencing-Part-1.md

 ---
 layout:  post
 title:   "Geofencing - Part 1"
 date:    2012-07-11 12:00:00
+archive: true
 ---

 # The Series
 "Series about what?" you may ask.
 Well, geofencing of course.
 I'm going to blather on about what they are, why there cool and why should you care, how to build (a simple) one, and when that's all said and done I'm going to show you a long-winded video-tutorial of how to use my sample geofence-server.

 I've split this blog series into three parts.
 For you few excited folks out there, worry much!
 I've not yet written the other parts in the series, but I imagine they'll make there way on out here sooner or later.
 I am splitting up the posts so that my readers
 _(you)_ can feel accomplished as they work there way through the sections.
 _(Well, I'm splitting it up mostly so I can feel accomplished in finishing